-- Exam Centre: Make sure you know where your exam centre is.
+- Exam Center: Make sure you know where your exam center is.
 You really don’t want to end up somewhere else when your exam has already started.

 - Wholesome breakfast: Have a wholesome breakfast on the morning of your exam.
 There are a lot of students who go and write an exam on an empty stomach.
 Avoid this at all costs.
 Have a hearty bowl of cornflakes, bread and eggs or some nuts with a glass of milk and fruit.

 - Carry water: Carry a bottle of water with you because it’s natural to get thirsty during a lengthy exam.
 Don’t gulp it all down at once.
 Take small sips every now and then.
 Invigilators may not allow you to step out often during the exam.

 - On the way: Don’t open up your book and start revising in the car or bus on the way to the exam hall.
 Instead, listen to a good tune, read a book or take in the sights and sounds.

 - Get to the exam hall early: Set a buffer between getting to the exam hall and writing your exam.
 Use this time to go over highlighted points from your syllabus.
 Then, a few minutes before your exam, close all your books and relax.

 It’s go time!
 Assuming that you’ve produced your admit card, been seated on your designated chair and handed the question paper, here are some exam tips that could help you perform better:

 - Read the question paper thoroughly: A lot of times, students see the first question and start writing away.
 Don’t.
 Go through the entire paper and read the instructions on each question carefully.
 Then gather your thoughts, crack your knuckles and start writing.